-- 1. Municipal governments can prepare for renewable energy development and engage with both a developer and local community members.
+- 1. Municipal governments should do what they can to prepare for renewable energy development and engage with both a developer and local community members.
 The problem is that local governments often do not know that a large-scale solar project is coming until it is already underway.
-Developers are engaging with prospective landowners and making lease agreements without it made known to the local government.
-The best thing local government can do is start providing opportunities to discuss solar development before lands for large-scale solar development have been contracted for.
-Options for how a community can prepare include: develop a solar overlay map to be part of their zoning and comprehensive plan, develop land use policies or a solar ordinance, and identify different offsets and community benefits that they would like to negotiate (i.e. set-backs, visual buffers, road maintenance, etc.). - 2.
+Developers are engaging with prospective landowners and making lease agreements without it being made known to the local government.
+The best thing local government can do is start providing opportunities to discuss solar development before lands for large-scale solar development have been contracted.
+Options for how a community can prepare include: develop a solar overlay map to be part of their zoning and comprehensive plan, develop land use policies or a solar ordinance, and identify different areas that they would like to negotiate (i.e. set-backs, visual buffers, company maintenance of roads, etc.). - 2.
 Education ahead of a development is crucial.
 There are different levels of solar energy: on-site (e.g. rooftop) solar, community solar, large-scale solar.
 All have their own regulatory processes and laws around them.
-Education about solar can be done ahead of a project so that communities understand the implications and are not scrambling when a developer knocks on the door.
+Education can and should be done around these different levels ahead of a project so that communities understand the implications and are not scrambling when a developer knocks on the door.
 Extension can be a leader in this education, as a trusted and unbiased entity.
 Further, discussions around solar and renewable energy development can be framed in different ways, whether that be emphasizing energy independence and cost savings, or focusing on climate change mitigation.
 Communities that have these conversations ahead of time are likely to be more open to renewable energy projects when they arise. - 3.
 Community members and the general public currently misunderstand the process of large-scale solar siting.
-Local government, in partnership with Extension, can provide education on the roles of local government and the Public Service Commission (PSC), and where communities have an opportunity to shape a project.
-A few of our interviewees stressed that communities are highly unlikely to stop a project from happening (i.e., through lawsuits), and that it is best to focus energy and efforts on gaining the maximum benefits from these projects through negotiations with the developer and through benefits agreements.
+Local government, in partnership with Extension, can and should provide education on the roles of local government and the Public Service Commission (PSC), and where communities have an opportunity to shape a project.
+A few of our interviewees stressed that communities are highly unlikely to stop a project from happening (i.e. through lawsuits), and that it is best to focus energy and efforts on gaining the maximum benefits from these projects through negotiations with the developer and through community benefit agreements.